alexwlchan/til/python/Create flag emojis for countries.md

 ## Flags for subdivisions of countries (e.g. Scotland, Wales)

-Some countries are subdivisions of other countries, but they still have flags, e.g. Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿, Wales 🏴󠁧󠁢󠁷󠁬󠁳󠁿.
+Some countries are subdivisions of other countries, and some of those subdivisions have flags.

 pycountry doesn't have flags for subdivisions, e.g.